 New Market Funds is a Vancouver firm that invests in purpose-built, affordable rental housing.
 Their investments help non-profit operators raise capital to finance housing development.
 With support from mission-driven investors, New Market Funds has invested $11 million in a Vancouver Community Land Trust Foundation project to build 358 new affordable rental and co-op units across four city-owned sites. ($250,000 invested in 2017)

-The Foundation’s Investment Committee has also introduced Environmental Social Governance (ESG) criteria to help screen on our investment portfolio.
-These criteria require the REFBC’s fund managers to limit investments in companies and funds that have poor environmental, social or governance practices.
+The Foundation’s Investment Committee has also introduced Environmental Social Governance (ESG) criteria to help screen our investment portfolio.
+These criteria require REFBC’s fund managers to limit investments in companies and funds that have poor environmental, social or governance practices.